 And when someone doesn’t like or believe in online or offline networking for new clients, it’s usually for one of two reasons.

 In the first scenario, it’s likely they tried going to networking events or joining online groups in the past, and nothing good came of it.
 Maybe they received no response, maybe it ended in a negative experience, like their ultimate worst client coming from an in-person networking event.
-And true, that can happen.
+And honestly, those scenarios happen.

-But this person likely was just making one of the networking mistakes we’re going to talk about later.
+But this person likely was also making one of the networking mistakes we’re going to talk about later.

 In a different light, some people don’t like networking because their idea of it is based on people in the scenario above.
 Their opinions of networking are all based on someone for whom it isn’t working.
 So why would they try it themselves?

 But to a freelancer, your community is everything.
 As the saying goes, “your network is your net worth.”
-There’s power – and client work – in the people around you, even if you haven’t found it yet.
+There’s power—and lots of client work—in the people around you, even if you haven’t found it yet.

-If being part of a community – online or off – hasn’t worked for you in the past, here are some of the mistakes you might be making and how you can change them.
-These work for both online and offline networking, since in the end it’s all about building better relationships.
+If being part of a community—online or off—hasn’t worked for you in the past, here are some of the mistakes you might be making and how you can change them.
+These work for both online and offline networking; in the end, it’s all about building better relationships.